 In the collage series Disjecta Membra you combine vintage female nudes with Greek vases.
 Is this a comment on historic objectification of the female body?

 Yes, a bit.
 It’s about objectification in history in general.
 Disjecta Membra means scattered limbs.
-Initially it was meant for poetry and it is an archaeological term for when a pot is broken and different pieces go to different collections.
+Initially it was meant for poetry and it is an archaeological term for when a pot is broken, and different pieces go to different collections.
 Sometimes one pot can be scattered over five continents.
 For that series I used seven basic shapes of pottery of utensils.
-I making it into a series of etchings now and it’s going to be as much as possible one on one as the original object.
+I am making it into a series of etchings now and it’s going to be as much as possible one on one as the original object.
 If you are interested in the development of naturalism in images it is interesting to know that Greek vases go from geometric and then you have this development and in the end it’s the closest naturalistic depictions as we know it from older societies.
 So first it is geometric and then you start seeing people.
 It’s usually honouring the dead.
-The depictions of the original vases feature domestic scenes that are no photographs, because they are filtered and man made, literally made by men.
-So all the depictions of women on Greek vases, just like the Amazon sculptures, are very normative and focus on how women should behave.
-They are always nicely placed in a domestic scene or as women that would be social companions and they all had their frameworks so all these images were very small social construction.
+The depictions of the original vases feature domestic scenes that are no photographs, because they are filtered, and manmade, literally made by men.
+So, all the depictions of women on Greek vases, just like the Amazon sculptures, are very normative and focus on how women should behave.
+They are always nicely placed in a domestic scene or as women that would be social companions and they all had their frameworks, so all these images were very small social construction.
 So that’s what I find very interesting about the Greek vases.
-This is connected to being an artist and knowing your classics in image and sculpture, and knowing your myths.
+This is connected to be an artist and knowing your classics in image and sculpture and knowing your myths.
 Now it’s almost lost but since the Romantic times proper artists should know their classics.
 Female nudity always had a part in art, always depicted by men and was always for upper class men.
-But when photography was developed it was first a tool for painters so they could make nude studies for their paintings.
+But when photography was developed it was first a tool for painters, so they could make nude studies for their paintings.
 But when photography properly developed then also it became a mass medium and when print was made accessibly you got the pornographic images as well.
-The images I used are cut out from those really early erotic photographs which were initially meant for artists.
-It’s also very strange that our views of history doesn’t make perfect sense, that we think the way we think, some things are quit random.
+The images I used are cut out from those early erotic photographs which were initially meant for artists.
+It’s also very strange that our views of history don’t make perfect sense, that we think the way we think, some things are quite random.
 Those early erotic images of women are called French Postcards and depicted poor women.
-The body of proper women was deformed because of the corsets and they would never pose naked so they were usually Roma girls and very poor girls, whose body would not be deformed by corsets because that wouldn’t be very good for the images.
-So I gathered all these elements in my work.
+The body of proper women was deformed because of the corsets and they would never pose naked, so they were usually Roma girls and very poor girls, whose body would not be deformed by corsets because that wouldn’t be very good for the images.
+So, I gathered all these elements in my work.

 You often cite classical art as source of inspiration and present it next to your work.
 Is this an attempt to inscribe your self in history?